zydou/arti/crates/arti-rpc-client-core/README.md

 Notes so far:

- * UnvalidatedReader and UnvalidatedWriter are at the lowest level.
-   They are meant to be overridable, though mostly we provide a way to construct them in authenticated versions.

- * On top of them, we build llconn::{Reader,Writer}.
+ * On top of io::{BufRead,Write}, we build llconn::{Reader,Writer}.
 Reader is a tiny wrapper; Writer validates the syntax of outgoing messages.

  * On top of them, we build conn::RpcConn.
 This is the one I expect most users would want; it